fomightez/jan2015feng_gr_m/index.md

 January 2015 Introduction to Python coding workshop
 ==================================================

-Introduction to coding in Python workshop for Feng Lab Group meeting The Google Docs link XXXX
+Introduction to coding in Python.

+A workshop for Feng Lab Group meeting.

+The Google Docs link XXXX

 3:40am-5:30pm, January 15th, 2015.